-Each module runs on the same day each week throughout the semester, so that you study one subject on each day and this mode of delivery is very popular in student feedback.
+Each module runs on the same day each week throughout the semester.
+You'll study one subject each day.
+This mode of delivery is very popular in student feedback.

-The assessment strategy for Biomedical Science has been carefully designed to allow you to demonstrate your skills and abilities using a wide variety of assessment types.
-We have limited the number of examinations and all modules contain additional coursework assessments and some modules are assessed by coursework only.
-You will have a formative (practice) assessment in advance of any summative assessment (the marks count towards the module mark) you undertake throughout the degree.
-Your assessments will build in complexity as you progress through the degree, so you will have built your subject knowledge and skills to enable you to tackle them successfully.
-We have also spread your assessments throughout semester in all years of study, to avoid clustering of deadlines.
+We've designed the assessment strategy for this programme to allow you to show your skills and abilities.
+We use a wide variety of assessment types.
+We have a small number of examinations and all modules have coursework assessments.
+We assess some modules by coursework only.
+We will always offer practice assessments before any formal assessments.
+Your assessments will build in complexity as you progress through the degree.
+This means you will have the subject knowledge and skills to tackle them.
+We also spread your assessments throughout the semester to avoid clustering of deadlines.

 The minimum entry requirements for this course are: